Coinbase Pro (GDAX) vs Coinbase

 GDAX becomes Coinbase Pro

 Coinbase Pro is the new name for GDAX (Global Digital Asset Exchange), the rebrand was announced in May 2018.
-Currently both the GDAX and Coinbase Pro user interfaces are available, this will be the case until the end of June 2018 when GDAX will cease to exist.
 If you are familiar with GDAX you will find the transition very easy there has only been minor tweaks to the UI.

 Registering with Coinbase Pro